techidaily/site-iphone-location/source/_posts/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-8-drfone-by-drfone-virtual-ios.md

 ![air quality](https://images.wondershare.com/drfone/article/2024/02/ipad-how-to-change-weather-location-4.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VxFUhesNCKo?si=Ti0ui6DXYP12sjSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If information regarding air quality is widely available in your country, it will also show up on the Apple iPhone 8’s Weather app.
 You can view from there the recorded air quality index in your area together with a rating if it is good or not.
 At present, we cannot deny that being aware of the air quality around us is indeed essential.
 It somehow helps us lessen our exposure to harmful pollutants in the atmosphere.
 That’s why you should take advantage of this feature.
 Read the tutorial on how to change the weather location on your Apple iPhone 8 and configure your settings.
 This way, you’ll stay updated on the air quality of the places you will visit going forward.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2.
 How to Change Weather Location on Apple iPhone 8?

 We have previously learned that location services play a key role in the accuracy and precision of Apple iPhone 8’s weather reports.
 That’s why you need to ensure the location settings on your Apple iPhone 8 are well-configured.
 Don’t worry.
 In case it needs a few adjustments, there are lots of techniques on how to change weather location on Apple iPhone 8.
 Just choose the best one that perfectly suits your situation.
 Do you want to try it now?
 Check out the list of methods provided below.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iLlpdv0cz_k?si=HwTdnMmeVJXm4GPV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tkpBmccvJ_Q?si=J7ellPL1G1l8Axi_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Method 1: Enter the location into the Weather app’s search bar